Pull to refresh

 Overview

-A significant security gap has emerged: the dinner was not designated a National Special Security Event, the formal classification that would have placed the Secret Service in charge of all security across the full hotel rather than just the ballroom perimeter.
+A significant security gap has emerged: the dinner was not designated a National Special Security Event.
+That formal classification would have placed the Secret Service in charge of all security across the full hotel rather than just the ballroom perimeter.
 Vice President Vance, Secretary of State Rubio, FBI Director Patel, and other Cabinet members were also present.
-Congress has moved quickly: Sen. Josh Hawley called for oversight hearings and Senate Judiciary Chair Chuck Grassley announced a forthcoming Secret Service briefing.
-The prosecution's next milestone remains the May 11 preliminary hearing, while the White House Correspondents' Association says it is still assessing how to proceed on rescheduling the dinner.
+Congress moved quickly: Sen. Josh Hawley called for oversight hearings and Senate Judiciary Chair Chuck Grassley announced a forthcoming Secret Service briefing.
+The prosecution's next milestone is the May 11 preliminary hearing, while the White House Correspondents' Association is assessing how to proceed on rescheduling the dinner.

 Why it matters